-Unfortunately, at the same time evangelicals were going out into the world to serve as missionaries, bringing the Good News to people of all tribes and nations, at Tubingen University in Germany one of the most destructive movements to ever come against the Bible would be birthed.
+Unfortunately, at the same time evangelicals were going out into the world to serve as missionaries, bringing the Good News to people of all tribes and nations, at Tubingen University in Germany, one of the most destructive developments to ever come against the Bible would be birthed.

-If scientific methods could be applied to the study of history, for example, the truth of history would be more likely to be found.
-Thus, historian Leopold von Ranke claimed they were more likely to uncover history “as it really was” in a scientific sense.
+If scientific methods could be applied to the study of history, for example, the truth of the past would be more likely to be found.
+Thus, historian Leopold von Ranke claimed, they were more likely to uncover “how things actually were,” in a scientific sense.
 Archaeology grew in importance, records were combed, artifacts were gathered, and museums were created to house their discoveries.

 Liberalism’s program required a significant degree of flexibility in relation to traditional Christian theology.
 Its leading writers argued that reconstruction of belief was essential if Christianity were to remain a serious intellectual option in the modern world.
 For this reason, they demanded a degree of freedom in relation to the doctrinal inheritance of Christianity on one hand, and traditional methods of biblical interpretation on the other.
-Where traditional ways of interpreting Scripture, or traditional beliefs, seemed to be compromised by developments in human knowledge, it was imperative that they should be discarded or reinterpreted to bring them into line with what was known in the world.
+Where traditional ways of interpreting Scripture, or traditional beliefs, seemed to be compromised by developments in human knowledge, it was imperative that they should be discarded or reinterpreted to bring them into line with what was known in the world [emphasis added].

 Under the influence of the writings of some German “New Theology” or modernistic writers of the Fifties and Sixties of the nineteenth century, Tolstoy had come to reject the doctrine of atonement by the sacrifice of the Lord Jesus Christ, inspiration of the Bible and other fundamental evangelical doctrines, and when Pastor Malof referred to the New Testament the novelist said, “My New Testament is much shorter than yours.
 I reject a great deal of that which you accept.”
 In fact, he had compiled a New Testament of his own, cutting out all the miracles and the resurrection of Christ.
 “By what authority?” demanded Pastor Malof.
 “Ah!” replied Tolstoy, “by the authority of my own reason.”

 In the Gospel in Brief, Tolstoy explained that the only words in the Bible he could trust were the words of Jesus.
 All the other words in the Bible had a pall of doubt cast over their authenticity.
-This view could have come from the historical critic, David F. Strauss, and it haunted Tolstoy his whole life.
+This view could have come from the historical critic, David F. Strauss, and it haunted Tolstoy his entire life.
 He was tossed about by the influences of philosophy, experience, reason, historical criticism, and the religious ritualism found in the Russian Orthodox Church.